 OsteoForce multimineral: a unique formula delivering a synergistic blend of minerals necessary to support healthy bone formation in baby, as well as protecting mama’s bone health.
 OsteoForce provides the minerals calcium, magnesium, zinc, copper, manganese, potassium and boron, along with vitamins C, D and K – all in highly bioavailable and absorbable forms.

 OmegAvail Ultra fish oil: a high potency omega-3 product, providing 600 mg EPA and 400 mg DHA in each two softgel serving.
 Which leads me to my next critical supplement …

-Seafood contains a long-chain omega-3 fatty acid called DHA.
-As a matter of fact, DHA is exclusively found in seafood—you can’t get it anywhere else in the diet.
-DHA is the most important of the omega-3 fatty acids, and is incorporated into the rapidly developing brain during pregnancy and the first two years of infancy, concentrating in the grey matter and the eyes.
+DHA is the most important of the omega-3 fatty acids during pregnancy, and is incorporated into the rapidly developing brain during pregnancy and the first two years of infancy, concentrating in the grey matter and the eyes.
 It’s also crucial to the formation of neurons, which are the functional cells in the brain, and for protecting the brain from oxidative damage.